gfdev/javascript-react-if-component/README.md

 > React component for conditional rendering of embedded elements or props

 ## Description
-In React component code you can often deal with construction like this:
+In React component code you can often deal with construction like this (example from [here](https://facebook.github.io/react/tips/if-else-in-JSX.html)):
 ```javascript
 var loginButton;
 if (loggedIn) {